Project “MERIMNA” - Safeguarding children at Greek border points

 • Commitment to safety rules and engagement in procedures → to ensure personal and communal hygiene, security, and well-being

-During March thirteen (13) UMCs were accommodated in the Safe Area of Kos.
-They benefited during their stay through a holistic approach that included social work, health services, interpretation, 24-hour presence of caregivers, daily snacks, referral to institutions and public services and organization of daily activities.
+During May, thirteen (13), UMCs were accommodated in the Safe Area of Kos, who benefited during their stay through a holistic approach that included social work, health services, 24-hour presence of caregivers, daily snacks, referral to institutions and public services and organization of daily activities.
+Zeuxis’ field team welcomed three (3) new UMCs, namely two (2) male and (1) female.
+In terms of departures, eight (8) UMCs were transferred to shelters, while the brother of one (1) UMC got custody of him, and they were transferred together to Athens.

 • 13 UMCs accommodated in KOS RIC SA